mcgibbon/sympl/docs/writing_components.rst

 Writing an Example
 ------------------

-Let's start with a PrognosticComponent component which relaxes temperature towards some target temperature.
+Let's start with a TendencyComponent component which relaxes temperature towards some target temperature.
 We'll go over the sections of this example step-by-step below.

 .. code-block:: python

     from sympl import (
-        PrognosticComponent, get_numpy_arrays_with_properties,
+        TendencyComponent, get_numpy_arrays_with_properties,
         restore_data_arrays_with_properties)

-    class TemperatureRelaxation(PrognosticComponent):
+    class TemperatureRelaxation(TendencyComponent):

         input_properties = {
             'air_temperature': {